Wolox/tech-guides/frontend/angular/style-guide.md

 ## Observables

-1. Try using finite observables (take, first, etc ...) you don't need to unsubscribe them.
+1. Try using finite observables (take, first, etc ...), those you don't need to unsubscribe them.
-2. When using observables, remember to unsubscribe using [takeUntil(this.ngUnsubscribe)](https://medium.com/@berrow/angular-rxjs-unsubscribe-from-observables-729e1f3c5559) pattern.
+2. For other observables, remember to unsubscribe using [takeUntil(this.ngUnsubscribe)](https://medium.com/@berrow/angular-rxjs-unsubscribe-from-observables-729e1f3c5559) pattern.
 3. When using an api that returns Promises, convert them to observables first, using [from](learnrxjs.io/learn-rxjs/operators/creation/from).
 4. Some nice [practices](https://medium.com/angular-in-depth/rx-js-best-practices-6a3b095ffb04) with **RxJS**